MMc-Boosta/Discord-Boost-Tool/README.md

 # Discord-Boost-Tool
-Discord boost tool , idk if there is a leaked one or not - got from a skid named "craig" idk if it works lol
+Discord boost tool , Working well, cmd looks shitty would need to fix that up lol - NOT MADE BY ME - IDK WHO MADE IT

 make sure to join my discord - https://discord.gg/bboosts